edwardgoldring/website/content/home/about.md

 I am a Lecturer (Assistant Professor) in the [Department of Politics at the University of York](https://www.york.ac.uk/politics/).
 I study authoritarian politics, mainly from a global comparative perspective, and have a particular interest in North Korea.

-My book manuscript, *Purges: How Dictators Fight to Survive*, examines the causes of elite purges and their effects on autocratic survival.
+I am currently working on two main projects.
+First, a book manuscript, *Purges: How Dictators Fight to Survive*, examines the causes and effects of elite purges.
 I argue that dictators purge elites to consolidate power, punish them for insubordination, and scapegoat them to alleviate popular threats.
 Further, rather than fomenting instability, purges help dictators survive.
+Second, I am also working on a project on how dictators manage elites to facilitate succession, based on quantitative and qualitative data from North Korea.

 My work has been published in journals including *British Journal of Political Science*, *Comparative Political Studies*, and *Journal of Conflict Resolution*.